Ani2599/Next-Word-Predictor-using-LSTM/README.md

 LSTM Model: The model is trained to predict the next word in a given sequence of text.
 Streamlit Interface: A user-friendly web interface to input text and view predictions.
 Tokenization and Padding: The input text is tokenized and padded to match the model's expected input shape.

+Code Overview
+Model Loading:

+The LSTM model is loaded from next_word_lstm.h5.
+The tokenizer is loaded from tokenizer.pickle.
+Prediction Function:

+predict_next_word: Takes the input text, tokenizes it, pads the sequence, and predicts the next word using the LSTM model.
+Streamlit Interface:

+A simple interface is provided for users to input text and get predictions.